9 Best Dutch Windmills to Visit in the Netherlands (Beyond Zaanse Schans)

 What you will find instead are open landscapes, fresh green fields, and fully active windmills—which, in many ways, is an even more authentic Dutch experience.

-Bring the Dutch Landscape Into Your Home
+Bring the Beauty of the Netherlands Into Your Home

 Why Skip Zaanse Schans?
 (Or Time It Right)